zlintian/Genomic-analysis/README.md

 Introduction from the GCTA webpage:

 	"This option will implement an MLM based association analysis with the chromosome, on which the candidate SNP is located, excluded from calculating the GRM.
 We call it MLM leaving-one-chromosome-out (LOCO) analysis.
-The model is

-y = a + bx + g- + e

-where g- is the accumulated effect of all SNPs except those on the chromosome where the candidate SNP is located.
+The model is y = a + bx + g- + e where g- is the accumulated effect of all SNPs except those on the chromosome where the candidate SNP is located.
 The var(g-) will be re-estimated each time when a chromosome is excluded from calculating the GRM.
 The MLM-LOCO analysis is computationally less efficient but more powerful as compared with the MLM analysis including the candidate (--mlma).
 	The results will be saved in the *.loco.mlma file."

+## qsub the script:

 	#!/bin/sh
 	#PBS -l walltime=48:00:00
 	#PBS -l select=1:ncpus=16:mem=128gb
 	cd /home/tian.lin/mQTL_project/Sanger_imputed/BSGSautosome.vcfs/GWAS
 	./gcta64 --bfile BSGS_imputed_autosomes --mlma-loco  --maf 0.01 --thread-num 16 --pheno mean.beta.for.GWAS.txt  --out mean.beta.mlma

 :) Thanks to Allan.